 #6 GIS-BIM integration enables greater productivity through collaboration

 Smart infrastructure or project delivery is only possible in a collaborative environment, which allows all disciplines to work together under one model, no matter what the platform or tool.

 Improved productivity comes from using refined and expanded workflows; and achieving greater alignment across disciplines as a result of sharing data.

-See more GIS in Building Information Modelling resources, or for more information on integrating GIS and BIM, call 6742 8622.
+See more GIS in the built environment resources, or for more information on integrating GIS and BIM, call 6742 8622.